Understanding Multi-Wire Branch Circuits (MWBCs): NEC Guide

 - What is the main danger of a multiwire branch circuit?

 - The primary danger is the open neutral hazard.
 If the shared grounded conductor (neutral) is broken, devices on the circuit are subjected to potentially destructive voltage swings between 0V and 240V, creating a severe shock and fire risk.
-This is why proper pigtailing of the neutral is mandated.
+This is why proper pigtailing of the neutral is mandated and why simultaneous disconnection of the ungrounded conductors at the origin is required by the NEC.

 - Does NEC 210.4 require a two-pole common trip breaker for every shared neutral circuit?

 - NEC 210.4(B) requires a means for simultaneous disconnection.
-This can be either a two-pole common trip breaker or two single-pole breakers with an approved handle tie.
-While both are compliant for disconnection, the common trip breaker offers superior protection by tripping both legs if one overloads, which is why it is the preferred method, especially when supplying a single device like a split-wire receptacle.
+This can be either a two-pole common trip breaker or two single-pole breakers with an approved handle tie where permitted by the Code and the equipment listing.
+While both approaches can satisfy the simultaneous-disconnect requirement, a common-trip breaker provides internal combined tripping and is preferred for many applications, especially where a single device is fed by the MWBC, such as a split receptacle.

 - How do you prevent an overloaded neutral in a multiwire branch circuit?